EdvinAlvarado/configs/Arch/Encrypted Btrfs.md

 # Encrypted Btrfs on LUKS
-This method maintains unencrypted exposure to an asbolute minimum while also providing Btrfs ability for snapshots.
+This method maintains unencrypted exposure to an asbolute minimum while also providing Btrfs ability for snapshots and dynamic "paritions".
 Also included a /recovery to saves some LUKS header files and create a live cd like recovery(WIP).

 ## Partition Table
 all paritions (including swap) besides the EFI boot will be made inside Btrfs as subvolumes.